jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/6-vs-code-extension.md

-# Add the VS Code Kitbook Extension
+# VSCode Kitbook Extension

 There is a not-yet-published Kitbook VSCode extension (`jacob-8.kitbook-vscode`) which can be manually installed using the `packages\vscode\kitbook-vscode-0.0.1.vsix` file in this repo.

-More features will be added to this extension but at present it serves to easily allow you to toggle on/off the treatment of markdown files as `svelte` files to enable you to go back and forth between markdown and svelte language services in the same `.md` file.
+At present it serves to easily allow you to toggle on/off the treatment of markdown files as `svelte` files to enable you to go back and forth between markdown and svelte language services in the same `.md` file.

 After installing the extension, add the following keybinding (adjust as you desire) to your keyboard shortcuts by opening the Command Palette (Ctrl+p on Windows) and select `Preferences: Open Keyboard Shortcuts (JSON)`.
 Add the following: